smithsa/wpinstall/README.md

 ![wp install screenshot](https://user-images.githubusercontent.com/1827606/46115698-c0a7c400-c1bd-11e8-877c-f66e667a0e63.gif)

 ## Motivation
-This decreases the time and steps involved in a tedious setup for wordpress builds.
+I needed to decrease the time and steps involved in a tedious setup for wordpress builds.

 ## Prerequisites
 *	[WP CLI](https://wp-cli.org/) - command-line interface for WordPress